Succession Planning and The Role of CEO

 Strategic Alignment in Succession Planning

 The study by Booz & Company provides evidence of the trends we’ve observed at Insight Strategic Concepts.
 Successful succession planning requires strategic alignment.
 “This alignment requires looking forward to the future requirements of key positions within your organization more than the past requirements.
-As markets rapidly change, the strategic positioning and purpose of roles and their alignment to one other to achieve strategic success requires playing out the possible scenarios, multiple strategies and overlapping requirements that identify the organizational design required to compete for the future.
-Most organizations do not take the time to create strategic scenarios for the future and they hire at the spur of the moment based on short-term needs versus those that await in the months ahead.
-This leaves organizations with a misalignment of talent and inability to make decisions in times of change and uncertainty.
+As markets rapidly change, the strategic positioning and purpose of roles, along with their alignment to one another, require playing out possible scenarios, multiple strategies, and overlapping requirements to identify the organizational design needed for future success.
+Most organizations fail to create strategic scenarios for the future, instead hiring on the spur of the moment based on short-term needs rather than those that will arise in the months ahead.
+This leaves organizations with a misalignment of talent and an inability to make decisions in times of change and uncertainty.
 Taking time to create a vision and the people required to make it happen is invaluable in creating the greatest asset you can build in your organization – your people.”

 How does your organization approach succession planning?